onqtam/headjack/src/unsorted/architecture.md

 Todo: takerate - what it is for other platforms and how it fits in headjack beyond youtube

-Business models page in ecosystem?

 # Content & interface architectures

 - store content off-chain ==> infinite horizontal scalability

-infinite amounts of content can be anchored & adressable

-think of it as a spine/backbone to which everything attaches to

 the persistent URL of content is an advertisement of the interface by itself similar to twitter's client attribution

 social networks will become interfaces/views - different compositions of available services that someone pays to have them developed